Who is at risk of suicide?

 Recent or past events

 Sometimes, a recent event can increase the likelihood of a person attempting suicide.
-However, sometimes a lot of time could pass between when these events happened and when an attempt took place.
+However, a lot of time can pass between when these events happened and when an attempt took place.

 Discharge from inpatient care or emergency department